-Please see below for a variety of local attractions and places to visit.
+Please see below for a small variety of local attractions and places to visit.
 If you prefer something a little different, try one of our bookable experiences.

 An awarding winning, imaginative outdoor adventure park, you will be able to crawl, climb, slide and swing your way round a mystical world.
 A great attraction for all the family to enjoy together!
 A great range of activities for all ages.
 Bewilderwood (6.5 miles)

 Roar!!!
 Dinosaur Adventure

 A great day out for all the family – so many areas to explore; Woodland trails, water splash area, climbing and play equipment to suit all ages and abilities, farm, deer park and of course lots of dinosaurs.The park also has a large indoor soft play area, great for those rainy days.

 Tour Bus Around Norwich

 City Sightseeing Norwich, with its panoramic open top double-decker red buses, offers you the opportunity to discover our beautiful City from a preferential point of view.
 Hop on and off at any of the 9 stops along the route and explore as you wish.

 From Medieval to modern day, the Museum of Norwich at the Bridewell tells the story of the city’s industries and the people who lived and worked here.From the textile trade, to the production of shoes, chocolate and mustard, the story of how Norwich constantly adapted to changing fortunes and coped with two World Wars is told in ten galleries over two floors.
 Ideal attraction for all weathers.